-Last updated JUNE 2011 | Download
+Last updated OCTOBER 26, 2015 | Download

 Protect Our Workers from Exploitation and Retaliation Act

-By mandating changes in how the Department of Homeland Security (DHS) conducts worksite immigration enforcement and by creating new protections for workers, POWER would help ensure that enforcement of federal immigration law does not undermine workers’ basic job-related rights.
+By mandating changes in how the U.S. Department of Homeland Security (DHS) conducts worksite immigration enforcement and by creating new protections for workers, POWER would help ensure that enforcement of federal immigration law does not undermine workers’ basic job-related rights.

 POWER’s Key Provisions

 - U visas for victims of retaliation.
 The POWER Act would expand eligibility for a U visa to certain workers involved in a workplace claim who reasonably fear or have actually been threatened with force, physical restraint, serious harm, or other abuses.
 To qualify, a worker must have suffered substantial abuse or harm from the serious labor violation, or must show that he or she would suffer extreme hardship if removed from the U.S. In addition, the worker must cooperate with a federal, state or local prosecutor, judge, or investigating agency.

 - Stay of removal and employment authorization.
 Workers who have filed or who are material witnesses in a workplace claim may receive a stay of removal and employment authorization until the workplace claim is resolved.
 This would allow labor law enforcement agencies such as the U.S. Department of Labor (DOL) to more effectively prosecute employers who break the law.

 - Strengthening labor agencies’ investigative powers.
 In certain situations, DHS would be required to ensure that workers detained as part of worksite immigration enforcement are not removed from the U.S. before an agency investigating allegations of labor violations has a chance to interview these workers.